j471n/j471n.in/README.md

 After that server should be running on [localhost:3000](http://localhost:3000)

-> Warning: You could ran to into errors if you haven't populated the `.env.local` with correct values
+> Warning: You could ran to into errors if you don't populate the `.env.local` with correct values

 # Tools Used